thumbliner/thumbliner/small-talk.md

 Oh…!<br>

 So, who are you, really?
-I am John Doe.<br>
+I am, John Doe.<br>

 Flaws?
 Standard.<br>

-So, then, are you outraged by `insert headline`?
+So then are you outraged by `insert headline`?
 Not outraged.
 Aware.<br>

-But, you should be, if you are a real `insert label`.
+You would be if you were a real `insert label`.
 Woah—you really made me think this through.<br>

 Do you even care?
 Look.
 Listen.<br>

-Don’t you remember, what happened in `insert millennia` B.C.?
+Don’t you remember what happened in `insert millennia` B.C.?
 I, probably, don’t.
 Should I?<br>

 You should read more.
 This is the truth.